MD-CWI/afivo-streamer/documentation/installation.md

 # Installation

+[TOC]

-# Requirements
+# Requirements {#requirements}

-* A UNIX-like operating system such as GNU/Linux
+* A UNIX-like operating system such as GNU/Linux, or alternative the Windows subsystem for linux (see @ref wsl-installation)
-* A recent Fortran compiler such as `gfortran 11`, which supports Fortran 2008
+* A recent Fortran compiler such as `gfortran`, which supports Fortran 2008
-* A recent C compiler such as gcc to compile the [Silo](https://wci.llnl.gov/simulation/computer-codes/silo) library
+* A recent C compiler such as `gcc` to compile the included libraries
 * `git` to download and update the source code

-# Installation
+* `python3` with `numpy`, `pandas` and `matplotlib` for some of the included tools

+# Obtaining the source code {#obtaining-src}

 Run the following command in a folder to clone the repository:

     git clone https://github.com/MD-CWI/afivo-streamer.git

+The code can also be downloaded as a [zip file](https://github.com/MD-CWI/afivo-streamer/archive/refs/heads/master.zip).

+# Compiling the source code {#compiling}

-Then you can go into the folder and compile the code:
+Go into the afivo-streamer folder and compile the code:

     cd afivo-streamer
     make

+This will first compile the `afivo` library and its dependencies, and afterwards compile most of the programs included with `afivo-streamer`.
+To test whether the code is working as expected, you can run several tests using

+    bash run_tests.sh

-Afterwards, you can run some of the example, see @ref md_documentation_examples.
+To run some of the examples, see @ref md_documentation_examples.

-# Updating to the latest version
+# Updating to the latest version {#updating}

 If you want to update your previously downloaded code, go into your afivo-streamer folder and pull the new version: